Murang'a County: County government

+The county uses the code 021 on the national coding scheme and locals famously refer to the county as Metumi.

 Executive

-From 2013–2022, the Executive arm was headed by Hon.
-Mwangi wa Iria, who was deputized by Hon.
-Maina Kamau in his second term.
-During his second and final term as the governor, Mwangi wa Iria was assisted by a team of ministerial members referred to as County Executive Committee (CEC), which had ten other members.
+From 2013 to 2022, the Executive arm was headed by Hon.
+Mwangi wa Iria, who was deputized by Hon Gakure Monyo during his first term and Hon Maina Kamau in his second term.
+In his last term, Mwangi wa Iria was assisted by a team of ministerial members referred to as County Executive Committee (CEC), which had ten other members.
 The individuals and their portfolios included:

 Following the end of the two terms of governorship by Mwangi wa Iria as stipulated by the Kenyan Law, Murang'a County voters voted in Dr. Francis Irungu Kang’ata as their second Governor in August 2022 general elections.
 Governor Francis Irungu took Oath of Office on 25 August 2022, together with his deputy Stephen Mburu Munania, who became the third Deputy Governor of Murang'a County.

 County Assembly

 Murang’a County Assembly is located in Murang’a town along Kiria-ini Road.
 The Assembly is housed in the building formerly occupied by the Municipal Council of Murang’a.

 Murang’a County has 35 MCAs, a speaker and 16 nominated members.
 The position of the Speaker of the Assembly was formerly held by Hon.
 Leonard Nduati, deputized by Hon.
 Moses Gachui.
 Johnson Mukuha was voted in as the new Speaker in September 2022 by the majority of Members of County Assembly (MCAs).
 The Assembly is administratively managed by Clerk to the Assembly, a post formerly occupied by Peter Ndegwa Mbue.
 The current Clerk to the Assembly is Mr. Kuria Thuita.